We live in a mobile world.

 It is a simple process: once you have created your new landing pages, submit a Sitemap to Google.

 You can create one for free using XML Sitemaps.
 Then in Google Search Console, go to Index > Sitemaps.
 You will be able to submit a sitemap there.
 To see how to do this, see this recent video by Google Webmasters (timestamped at 5:15).

 Submitting a sitemap makes it easier for Google to find and index pages, and keep up with changes on your website.

 Optimize Your Google Business Profile

-If you haven’t already, sign up for Google My Business.
+If you haven’t already, sign up for Google Business Profile.
 Here you will be able to create listings for individual business locations.

 Add the URLs for each of your location pages to your business profile.